PSG vs. Arsenal prediction, odds, time: 2026 UEFA Champions League final picks, best bets from top expert

 It's a big-league showdown in Saturday's UEFA Champions League final when EPL champion Arsenal and French Ligue 1 winner and reigning UCL champion PSG face off in the 2026 Champions League final on CBS and Paramount+.
 The Gunners won their first EPL title since 2004, while Paris Saint-Germain won their fifth straight in Ligue 1.
 PSG defeated Arsenal 3-1 on aggregate in the semifinals last year and crushed Inter Milan 5-0 in the final to win the 2024-25 Champions League title.

 Kickoff for the Champions League 2026 final is set for noon ET on Saturday at Puskas Arena in Budapest, Hungary.
 Paris Saint-Germain are +135 favorites (wager $100 to win $135) in the latest PSG vs. Arsenal odds, while the Gunners are +215 (wager $100 to win $215) on the 90-minute money line.
 A draw is priced at +230, and the total for match goals is 2.5.
+PSG is priced at -145 to win the trophy, with Arsenal at +120.
 Before you lock in your Arsenal vs. PSG picks or UEFA Champions League Final predictions, you need to see what proven SportsLine soccer insider Martin Green has to say.

 The Champions League final can be seen on CBS and streamed on Paramount+.